 | Merge request merged | Triggers post-merge verification if configured |

-When tests complete for a merge request, Bugzy posts a summary comment:
+When tests complete for a merge request, Bugzy posts a summary comment:- Pass — All tests passed, no regressions detected

 - Fail — Lists failures with classification (product bug, test issue, flaky) and links to filed issues